hzeller/rpi-rgb-led-matrix/python/README.md

     corresponding C++ program.
 Given that the Pi-1 is already about 1/10 the speed of a Pi-3, this almost makes Python unusable on a Pi-1 (~0.015 Megapixels/s Python vs. ~0.36 Megapixels/s C++)
-  * Also interesting: Python3 is about 40% slower than Python2.7 (measured on
+  * Also interesting: Python3 is a little bit slower than Python2.7.
-    a Pi-3).
     So if you can, stick with Python2.7 for now.
   * The good news is, that this is due to overhead per function call.
 If you can do more per function call, then this is less problematic.
 For instance if you have an image to be displayed with `SetImage()`, that will be faster